 Supportive Services for Veteran Families prevents homelessness by helping qualifying Veterans and their families gain access to the resources they need in order to successfully transition to or maintain permanent housing.
-Through the SSVF program, Okanogan County Community Action Support Specialists provide guidance and coordination to Veterans and their families, helping them make informed decisions, understand their options and gain access to VA benefits.
+Through the SSVF program, Okanogan County Community Action Case Managers provide guidance and coordination to Veterans and their families, helping them make informed decisions, understand their options and gain access to VA benefits.
 In addition, Okanogan County Community Action connect Veterans and families with other community resources including:

 •Housing counseling services

 •Personal financial planning services

 Temporary financial assistance payments may also be available to help with expenses such as rent, utility fees, security deposits, moving costs, transportation and child care.

 * Must have served at least one day of active duty